NovaCat35/USWDS-mockup/README.md

 `touch gulpfile.js`
 > Import the uswds-compile package by adding `const uswds = require("@uswds/compile");` to the top of the gulpfile.
 To set USWDS version, declare `uswds.settings.version = 3;`

-5) Initialize Project
+5) Initialize Project `npx gulp init`
-> ⚠️ Do npx gulp init FIRST to create the necessary directories and files for USWDS `npx gulp init`
+> ⚠️ You must execute `npx gulp init` FIRST to create the necessary directories and files for USWDS

 6) Compile Gulp
 `npx gulp compile`